How Paul McCartney Tapped Into a Storied Past With ‘Tug of War’

-It all paid off with another No. 1 album, his first since 1976's Wings at the Speed of Sound and, as to date, his last chart-topping LP.
+It all paid off with another No. 1 album, his first since 1976's Wings at the Speed of Sound and last until 2018's Egypt Station hurtled McCartney back to the top.
 The sessions were so productive that several of its leftover songs (which didn't become B-sides) ended up on his next record, the following year's Pipes of Peace.

 It looked like Paul McCartney was back on track for the relatively new decade, though that turned out to not be the case at all.
 Instead, the '80s and '90s were spotted with misfires and clunky attempts at relevancy.
 Tug of War was his last partial shot at greatness until 2005's lush and gutsy Chaos and Creation in the Backyard reminded everyone what made him so essential in the first place.